 The standard story about what happens next is that the price of tickets to watch Ace in the Hole will collapse.
 Movie tickets circa 1950 cost about 50 cents.
 Just to make up numbers, suppose that half of this amount (25 cents) consists of a movie theater's operating costs to keep the lights on, the floors clean, the projectionist paid, etc. The other half (25 cents) is paid out as royalties to Paramount.
 Since the authorized theater charges 50 cents a ticket, the pirate theater will charge 45 cents instead.
 The pirate theater will be packed while the authorized theater sits empty.
 Since it has to cover its operating costs, the authorized theater will cut its own price to 45 cents and tell Paramount, sorry, if you insist on the full 25-cent royalty, Ace in the Hole will play to empty houses.
-Paramount will grudingly accept a reduced 20-cent royalty . . . but then the pirate theater will cut its ticket price to 40 cents, and the cycle will repeat until both theaters are screening Ace in the Hole at just above their breakeven point of 25 cents per ticket.
+Paramount will grudgingly accept a reduced 20-cent royalty... but then the pirate theater will cut its ticket price to 40 cents, and the cycle will repeat until both theaters are screening Ace in the Hole at just above their breakeven point of 25 cents per ticket.

 In economic terms, information goods like Ace in the Hole are non-excludable and non-rival.
 Non-excludability is Arrow's Information Paradox: other than by keeping information secret, it is not possible to restrict access to it.
-Once someone else has it, anyone else can too.
+A roller coaster is excludable.
+The ride attendant can ensure that only people who have paid for a ticket are allowed to ride.
+But information is non-excludable, because once the information is revealed to one other person, they can pass it along to anyone else they want.
 Non-rivalry means that any number of people can simultaneously make use of the same information.
-The observation deck at the top of a skyscraper is rival, because it can only hold a few people at a time.
+A roller coaster is rival, because it can only hold a few people at a time.
 But a movie is non-rival, because one person's entertainment doesn't detract from anyone else's.
-These two features together make price-cutting competition by copyists possible.
+Non-excludability and non-rivalry together are what make price-cutting competition by copyists possible.

-Theaters can survive as long as they cover their operating costs, but this is ruinous for Paramount, which paid \$1.8 million to make Ace in the Hole in the first place.
+Theaters can survive as long as they cover their operating costs, but this state of competition is ruinous for Paramount, which paid \$1.8 million to make Ace in the Hole in the first place.
 At a 25-cent royalty on a 50-cent ticket, it needs 7.2 million people to pay for admission to reach the point at which it breaks even on its investment.
-But at a 0-cent royalty on a 25-cent ticket, Paramount will never recoup its investment, which means that if its executives are at all rational, they will get out of the movie business and get into something with more workable economics, like real-estate speculation or manufacturing surfboards, and Ace in the Hole will never get made.
+At a 0-cent royalty on a 25-cent ticket, Paramount will never recoup its investment, which means that if its executives are at all rational, they will get out of the movie business and get into something with more workable economics, like real-estate speculation or manufacturing surfboards, and Ace in the Hole will never get made.

 Again, in economic terms, information goods like Ace in the Hole have high fixed costs to produce in the first place, but low or zero marginal costs to make additional copies of.
 One of the basic results of microeconomics is that competition drives the price of a good down to its marginal cost - like the two movie theaters cutting their ticket prices down to 25 cents.
 Paramount's royalty is an expense that the authorized theater but not the pirate has to pay, which it cannot sustain if the two have to compete.
-But from Paramount's perspective, that royalty is necessary to make the movie in the first place, which means that perfect competition is incompatbile with producing high-fixed-cost information goods.
+From Paramount's perspective, that royalty is necessary to make the movie in the first place, which means that perfect competition is incompatible with producing high-fixed-cost information goods.